MatteoRomiti/matteoromiti.github.io/partners.md

 		<div class = "card-panel"  style="height:500px">
 			<img style="float: right;" src="/img/2018_BMI_Logo_deutsch_4c.jpg" alt="BMI" width="170"/>
 			<h2><a href="https://www.bmi.gv.at/">Federal Ministry of the Interior (BMI)</a></h2>
-			The Federal Ministry of the Interior is a KIRAS project partner as a consumer from the public sector in that there is a strong research need in the scope of the Interior Ministry.
-As a consequence, the department II/BK/7-KWK (federal department: white-collar crime competence center) brings the technical expertise in the corresponding responsibilities.
+			The BMI participates in the KIRAS research project as a project partner in the sense of a consumer from the public sector, as there is a need for research in and for the sphere of activity of the Interior Ministry.
+			The Institute for Science and Research (IWF) is the central point of contact of the Federal Ministry of the Interior for research matters.
+In carrying out research activities with the participation of the BMI, the IWF assumes the responsibilities of research coordination.
 	    </div>
 	</div>
 	<div class="col s12 m8 l6">